datalust/seq-input-syslog/README.md

 # `squiflog`

-Ingest [Syslog 5424](https://tools.ietf.org/html/rfc5424) messages via UDP into [Seq](https://datalust.co/seq).
-The app is packaged both as a plug-in Seq App for all platforms, and as a standalone Docker container that forwards events to Seq via its HTTP API.
+Ingest Syslog [RFC 5424](https://tools.ietf.org/html/rfc5424) and [RFC 3164](https://tools.ietf.org/html/rfc3164) messages via UDP into [Seq](https://datalust.co/seq).
+The app is packaged both as a plug-in [Seq App for all platforms](https://nuget.org/packages/seq.input.syslog), and as a standalone Docker container that forwards events to Seq via its HTTP API.

 ### Collecting Docker container logs